Marjolein86/scRNA/README.md

 # scRNA
 These scripts to analyze single cell RNA-seq (following CEL-Seq2 protocol) data require the following:

 1.
 The required packages to run these scripts can be found in the script '00.
 Required packages".

 2.
-In order for the pipeline to work, you will also need to source RacdeID3_StemID2 which is created by Dominik Grun: https://github.com/dgrun/RaceID3_StemID2
+In order for the pipeline to work, you will also need to source RacdeID3_StemID2, created by Dominik Grun: https://github.com/dgrun/RaceID3_StemID2

 3.
 In the working directory there should be: